uwcartlab/webmapping/Chapter2/readme.md

 *   **._gitignore_ (optional)**, a file that lists files in the directory that should not be tracked by the repository.

+Note, if you're using a Mac, these files may be hidden.
+You can view hidden files by pressing `command-shift-dot`.

 ![figure1.3.3.png](img/figure1.3.3.png)